 Wake Up and do Nothing in Your Life?

 You may not be a manager at your job, but you are the CEO of your household and your finances.
 So how can you take this management philosophy and apply it to your life?

 Can you reduce, streamline, delegate, simplify and automate your life on the way to financial independence – getting your finances in order to the point where you have little to do except enjoy life in retirement?
 That would be true independence.

-The whole idea behind passive income is to make money with little effort, and ultimately not need a ‘real’ job to pay the bills.
+The whole idea behind passive income is to make money with little effort, and ultimately not need a job to pay the bills.
 The hard work is done up front, whether it be buying a real estate property, a dividend stock, or some other form of investment income.
-Some maintenance work must be done in the future, such as managing the rental property (or communicating with a property manager and making decisions), or keeping up on stock and investment performance.
+Some maintenance work must be done too, such as managing the rental property (or communicating with a property manager and making decisions) or keeping up on stock and investment performance.